 The invitation for bids for the demolition of the two multi-family buildings purchased on Towne Square Boulevard last Fall has closed and P&J Contracting has been awarded the contract.
 The Pepco/Forestville project RFP and the Cheverly hospital site redevelopment RFP were released on July 8, 2021.
-Proposals are due for each RFP on September 30, 2021.
+Proposals are due for the hospital site on September 30, 2021.
+The Pepco/Forestville RFP due date has been extended to October 21, 2021.